Humans logo

 It was there that I confirmed I needed to just listen to Juliet and do what she said.
 I should have waited till after school.
 She told me that she was late and I did not handle it well at all.
 First, I thought, Yep.
 Should have listened to Juliet and waited till after school.
 The world became a blur, my voice changed states, and I started to freak out.
 I figured as far as the school was concerned, I'd pretty much done it all, had been leaving a mark of infamy.
 The last thing I needed was to get a girl pregnant at this point of everything, and I figured that's pretty much what everyone was waiting for at this point.

-And from there, things just sort of start to get hazy for a year.
+And from there, things just sort of start to get hazy for a period.
 I calmed down later, like most things realizing that it is what it is and would need to be dealt with.
 Than I wondered if she really was late, or if this was another elaborate test for me.
-I shrugged reasoning I'd thus far failed either way.
+I shrugged reasoning I'd thus far failed it either way.

 Mother Teresa took me for Dairy Queen shortly after, we hadn't seen each other in a short while.
-I jokingly refrenced it, having no one else to turn to.
+I jokingly referenced it, having no one else to turn to.
 She said it wasn't ideal, but she'd be there to support us with whatever we chose if she really was pregnant.
 I knew that I'd always do whatever I could if it came to that, I just really hoped it wouldn't.
 Her parents hated me enough.

 After a week, she'd informed me that she was regular, but I was still unravelling at the seems.
 I was trying to scream out to her so bad but nothing was coming out.
 She came over after school, we were going to cuddle and watch something.
 I asked if she'd be the big spoon.
 She smiled and said she preferred when I was.
 I knew that, but it wasn't a regular request.
 I looked sadly at her and pleaded as she agreed.